-These cinnamon rolls are near and dear to my heart.
-Well, all of my desserts are, but this one is extra special because my it is another throwback to my childhood… Just like the sweet memories with my Aunt’s Puppy Chow (a chocolate and peanut butter crunchy snack for humans – you can read more about that here.)
+These cinnamon buns are near and dear to my heart.
+Well, all of my desserts are, but this one is extra special because it is another throwback to my childhood… Just like the sweet memories with my Aunt’s Puppy Chow (a chocolate and peanut butter crunchy snack for humans – you can read more about that here.)

 I can recall memories of my mother making these cinnamon rolls as a morning treat.
 We always looked forward to it.
 I had no idea how she did it at the time, but we knew we loved it.
 Until now, I hadn’t had one of her cinnamon rolls in years, however, I never forgot about them.